matthiasmeissen/td-es9/README.md

 # td-es9

-A component for TouchDesigner to connect to the Expert Sleepers ES-9 Module
+Component for TouchDesigner and the Expert Sleepers ES-9 Module